hypo69/hypo/docs/gemini/set 0/en/consultant/src/product/product_fields/fields_list.md

 *   Replaced vague comments with more specific language and proper RST format.
 *   Added `from src.logger import logger` for error logging.
 *   Improved variable names where possible.
-*   Included `TODO` items (commented out) to illustrate improvements needed for future enhancements.
+*   Included `TODO` items (commented out) to illuStarte improvements needed for future enhancements.

 **Optimized Code**